Exploring Charged Higgs at the Future Circular Collider (FCC): A Review of Two-Higgs-Doublet Models: Invariant Mass

 \section{Invariant Mass}

-Figure \ref{fig:12} and Figure \ref{fig:13} show the invariant mass curves of \emph{t}$\bar{b}$ quarks for different masses of charged Higgs for both THDM-III and THDM-IV models.
-One could expect a sharp peak for the distribution of $\frac{dN}{dm_o}$ at the mass of the missing particle which was not detected during a direct collision.\\
+Figures \ref{fig:12} and \ref{fig:13} display the invariant mass curves of \emph{t}$\bar{b}$ quarks for varying charged Higgs masses in THDM-III and THDM-IV models.
+A distinct peak in the distribution of $\frac{dN}{dm_o}$ is anticipated at the mass of the undetected particle resulting from the collision. \\

 As scaled earlier there will be a distinct peak at the mass of the missing particle.
 The sharp peaks can be seen at different Higgs masses.
 We also have plotted the distributions for SM, which shows no sharp peak indicating the charged Higgs presence behind the SM like two Higgs doublet models, for which phenomenology is discussed in the current studies.